SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/Transformer Comparison/README.md

 ### Result summary

-The Transformer consistently underperformed Mamba on the 6-region configuration, with substantially higher seed-to-seed variance and clear overfitting in training curves.
+The Transformer consistently underperformed Mamba, with substantially higher seed-to-seed variance and clear overfitting in training curves.

 This is treated as supporting evidence that the gap to the MNA-Net baseline reflects a broader data-scarcity limitation affecting sequence-based architectures generally, not a weakness specific to Mamba.